This page may have documents that can’t be read by screen reader software. For help with these documents, please call 1-866-689-1523.

 At BCSBNM, we take great pride in helping you get the care you need.
-But if you have a complaint about how we handle any services provided to you, you can file an appeal or a grievance.
+If you receive an adverse benefit determination or have a complaint (a “grievance”) about how we handle any services provided to you, you can file an appeal or a grievance.
 The difference between an appeal and a grievance is explained below.

 How to File an Appeal or Grievance

-You may make a complaint or file an appeal over the phone or in writing.
+You may make a complaint or file an appeal by email, phone or in writing.

 Time Limits for Filing

-There are time limits for filing an appeal or a grievance.
+There are time limits for filing an appeal.

-Health care fraud has become a huge problem.
-It affects the health care industry and our nation.
-Fraud may cost the health care industry more than $220 billion each year.* It costs all of us in the long run.
+Health care fraud, waste and abuse have a negative effect on the health care industry and our nation.
+Health care fraud costs billions of dollars each year.
+It impacts all of us in the long run.